DoDesCadeaux/webserv/readme.md

-Group Project Web server in C++98 for 42
+Project Web server in C++98 for 42